kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 ![TT1](../../content/images/hornero/tt-1-again.png)
 ![TT1](../../content/images/hornero/tt-1-again-2.png)

+- Online references would shift and change whenever I checked online.
+I realized I was being *fed* information and kept from anything that might bring the truth to light.

+### Truth emerging

 - It was while I was preparing this statement, slowly laboriously and extremely unpleasantly, I realized with horror there was more than one trumpet teacher at classes!
 - This puts the actions of teachers and staff at the conservatory in a completely different light.
 - Everything they did was as an alibi for the real crimes.
-- Whenever, eventually, my life was over - prostitution, porn actress, drug addiction, madness, suicide, murder, whatever - all I would have ever told anyone was that I was being bullied at the conservatory.
+- Whenever, eventually, my life was over - slavery, prostitution, porn actress, drug addiction, madness, suicide, murder, whatever - all I would have ever told anyone was that I was being bullied at the conservatory.
-- The big men could then, if necessary, put the women up to take all the blame, but they knew that this could never happen due to how many *important* people have been involved in maintaining these sick practices.
+- The big men could then, if necessary, put the women up to take all the blame, but they knew that this would never happen anyway due to how many *important* people have been involved in maintaining these sick practices.
+- Because of this certainty, the events and their actors take a grotesque and evil form.
-- I do have a small memory of Pablo asking the trumpet teacher one time [where the other guy was](../../timeline/2023/january.md#chamber-music-classes-continue), but amazingly now we know that even Pablo, a 14-year-old boy, was aware of what was going on.
+- I do have a small memory of Pablo asking the trumpet teacher one time [where the other guy was](../../timeline/2023/january.md#chamber-music-classes-continue), but amazingly now we know that even Pablo, a 14-year-old boy, was aware of what was going on and so these words were lines he was reading on instruction.
 - Are the teenage boys and girls aware of everything that these men have been doing?
 Surely not!?
 - Although, people talk, and I expect everyone must know about how much danger the children are in.

 !!! danger "Would anyone want to live here if they knew how much danger the wealthy, elderly, women and children are in?"
     - Visitors to the region should be warned that it is highly likely their online activity will be monitored very closely by local criminal gangs.
     - Visitors should expect that to happen and act accordingly.
+    - Visitors should also be informed that many hotels, AirBnBs, rentals, and houses for sale may be fitted with spy-cam technology.
-    - Even 4g/5g mobile networks, without access to wifi routers, are vulnerable.
+    - Even 4g/5g mobile networks, without access to wifi routers, are vulnerable as I have found out.

 - These people are not hiding, but I believe they are drugging and sedating women and girls, and not just here, probably all over the region wherever adult men have unrestricted access to women, teenage girls, and younger.
 - Wherever VSSH has been listed as teaching in the Generalitat Valenciana region, could there have been a young girl's *funeral*?